-As per the Literature review we have concluded that there is lot of work done for the reduction of dynamic power dissipation and also there are research paper which is targeting the static power dissipation.
+As per the Literature review it is concluded that there is lot of work done for the reduction of dynamic power dissipation and also there are research paper which is targeting the static power dissipation.
 As the technology goes down the power dissipation becomes the main design criteria in SRAM memory design.
 Because memory will decides the total power dissipation.
-Based on the above literature survey and after carefully analyzing the previous work we have optimized the short circuit power dissipation in SRAM memory cell.
-Based on the literature survey we have concluded that SRAM memory cell dissipate large amount of short circuit power during rise time and fall time of input data because at that time the direct path exist between the V{dd} and ground in a single cell the short circuit power is micro watt range at 90 nm technology as the size of memory increases the amount of power increases corresponding .so based on the previous work we have decided to optimize the short circuit power.
+Based on the above literature survey and after carefully analyzing the previous work that is optimized the short circuit power dissipation in SRAM memory cell.
+Based on the literature survey it is concluded that SRAM memory cell dissipate large amount of short circuit power during rise time and fall time of input data because at that time the direct path exist between the V{dd} and ground in a single cell the short circuit power is micro watt range at 90 nm technology as the size of memory increases the amount of power increases corresponding .so based on the previous work it has been decided to optimize the short circuit power.